behzaadh/runIX/MATLAB/README.md

    1. **Update Field Management Strategy File:**
       - Read the field management strategy file and append a new time step.
-      - Set the date and save restart file information.
+      - Set the date and save the restart file information.

    2. **Update AFI File:**
       - Read the AFI file and update the initial restart time.